Common Issues In Commercial Property Transactions And How To Avoid Them

 Stamp Duty applies to all property transactions and must be paid within a specified period after the transaction.
 VAT will also likely apply to the transaction and therefore be properly calculated and paid.

 Failure to accurately calculate and pay these taxes can result in penalties and interest charges.
 Therefore, it's important to work with a commercial property solicitor and tax advisor to ensure compliance and avoid any tax-related issues.
+For more information, read our guide on stamp duty for commercial property.

 Identifying and avoiding common pitfalls in the sale and purchase of commercial property can save you significant time, money, and legal troubles.